wearekickback/contracts/README.md

 - The `AbstractConference.sol` inherits from Distructible, Ownnable and GroupAdmin.
 - `ERC20Conference.sol` and `EthConference.sol` inherits `AbstractConference.sol` and override logic to RSVP and withdraw.
 - `Deployer.sol` is a factory contract to deploy smart contract for each event.
-- Due to the gas size exceeding block size, the actual binaries of the contracts are deployed via `ERC20Deployer.sol` and `EthDeployer.sol` and their deployed contract addresses are passed into the constructor of `Deployer.sol`.
-The `Deployer.sol` determins whether it should deploy ERC20 version if contract address is passed.
+- Due to the gas size exceeding the block size, the actual binaries of the contracts are deployed via `ERC20Deployer.sol` and `EthDeployer.sol` and their deployed contract addresses are passed into the constructor of `Deployer.sol`.
+The `Deployer.sol` determines whether it should deploy ERC20 version if contract address is passed.
 Otherwise it will deploy the Eth version.
-- For ERC20 token contracts, we import openzeppelin library.
+- For ERC20 token contracts, we import the openzeppelin library.

 ```
 $grep openzeppelin contracts/*sol